JurisProject/juris-publications/Sections/11 - The Reputation System.md

 _Punishment:_ The system must provide for the increase _and decrease_ of reputation.

-_Quantity of engagement:_ Continued engagement with system must be rewarded, and lack of engagement punished.
+_Quantity of engagement:_ Continued engagement with the system must be rewarded, and lack of engagement punished.

-Q_uality of engagement:_ the system will measure not only the amount of engagement, but the quality and efficacy of that engagement via, among other tools, upvote/downvote systems, and peer review of opinions.
+_Quality of engagement:_ the system will measure not only the amount of engagement, but the quality and efficacy of that engagement via, among other tools, upvote/downvote systems, and peer review of opinions.

 #### Attack-Resistant